Simulation budgeting for hybrid effective field theories: Basis spectra proxies

-The dynamic range of $P_{\rm linear}/P_{\rm N-body}$ is significantly greater than that of $P_{\rm HMcode}/P_{\rm N-body}$.
-The dynamic range of $P_{\rm 1-loop}/P_{\rm N-body}$ is greater than that of $P_{\rm HMcode}/P_{\rm N-body}$ but less than $P_{\rm linear}/P_{\rm N-body}$.
-W note the presence of wiggles in the HMcode ratio.
+The dynamic range of $P_{\rm lin}/P_{\rm N-body}$ is significantly greater than that of $P_{\rm HMcode}/P_{\rm N-body}$.
+The dynamic range of $P_{\rm 1-loop}/P_{\rm N-body}$ is greater than that of $P_{\rm HMcode}/P_{\rm N-body}$ but less than $P_{\rm lin}/P_{\rm N-body}$.
+We note the presence of wiggles in the HMcode ratio.
 These wiggles are also visible in the linear theory ratio, but are notably absent in the 1-loop ratio.
 This would imply that \texttt{velocileptors} is able to more accurately model the BAO wiggles and the broadening of the acoustic peaks resulting from nonlinear structure formation than {\tt HMcode}.
 As a result, though the 1-loop ratio dynamic range is larger than that of {\tt HMcode}, the featureless nature of $P_{\rm 1-loop}/P_{\rm N-body}$ suggests that one should emulate $P_{\rm N-body}/P_{\rm 1-loop}$ to optimize emulator performance.
 For the HEFT spectra other than $P_{mm}$ we have no choice since there is no {\tt HMcode} version of those spectra.

 These wiggles were indeed initially present in our emulator output when using {\tt HMcode} for $P_{\rm model}$ in Eq.~\ref{eqn:Gamma_defn}, which manifested as a series of wiggles around the BAO scale in our emulator error curves.
-Since we do not expect similar emulators trained on power spectra measured from $N$-body simulations to encounter this issue (figure~\ref{fig:RatioDynamicRange}), we implement a smoothing spline over the data on these scales throughout this paper.
+Since we do not expect similar emulators trained on power spectra measured from $N$-body simulations to encounter this issue, as shown in the left panel of figure~\ref{fig:RatioDynamicRange}, we implement a smoothing spline over the data on these scales throughout this paper.

+The right panel of figure \ref{fig:RatioDynamicRange} shows that determining the emulator performance using $P_{11}$ provides an adequate proxy for the full HEFT modeling error.
+Physically this is because the dominant basis spectra, $P_{11}$, $P_{1\delta}$ and $P_{\delta \delta}$, scale with changes in cosmology quite similarly to $P_{\rm lin}$, times functions that are very smooth with cosmology.
+The right panel of figure \ref{fig:RatioDynamicRange} shows this, demonstrating that across our grid the spread in the ratios $P_{1\delta}/P_{11}$ vary significantly less than $P_{11}$.
+While it is not shown explicitly in the figure, the same is true of $P_{\delta \delta}/P_{11}$.